-- Customer outcomes: monitoring NAB's response to scams and support for customers experiencing vulnerability - Product governance: monitoring NAB's adherence to the ASIC Design & Distribution Obligations and product simplification progress. - Customer complaints: monitoring NAB's complaint capture. handling and themes. - Customer remediation: reviewing and evaluating management reports on both banking and wealth remediation programs. - Customer Advocates: reviewing reports from the Customer Advocate Banking on advocacy and insights to deliver fair outcomes for NAB customers that align with community expectations.
+Committee purpose 2023 areas of focus Relevant information Supports the Board with overseeing the • Customer outcomes: monitoring NAB's response to scams and support for customers experiencing vulnerability .
+Must have a minimum of three independent nonimportance given to Product governance: monitoring NAB's adherence to executive directors. the voice of the customer and the focus the ASIC Design & Distribution Obligations and product 2023 Members: on customer outcomes es Ann Sherry (Committee Chair) at NAB.
+Customer complaints: monitoring NAB's complaint capture, handling and themes. • Doug McKay • Customer remediation: reviewing and evaluating management reports on both banking and wealth remediation programs.
+Anne Loveridge • Christine Fellowes (from June 2023) Customer Advocates: reviewing reports from the Customer Advocate Banking on advocacy and insights to deliver fair outcomes for NAB customers that align with community expectations.
+The Group Executive, Legal and Commercial Services attended the majority of the meetings.